chriseth/boolean-circuit/README.md

 # License

-This project is licensed under MIT.
-For more information, see the [LICENSE](LICENSE) file.
+This project is dual-licensed under MIT and Apache 2.0.